dgroomes/my-github-explorer/README.md

 components to fetch metadata about repositories and present it using React.
 It also uses Redux and Electron.
 The amount of side-effecting, stateful code and UI complexity is enough to really showcase how this tech works.

+This is not an endorsement for any of these technologies.

 ## Instructions